davy7125/polyphone/en/manual/soundfont-editor/tree.md

 : For testing purposes, a division within an instrument or a preset can be muted.
 This option can also be found in the contextual menu of the [table header](manual/soundfont-editor/editing-pages/instrument-editor.md#doc_solo).

 Always play
-: For testing purposes, one or more instruments or presets can be added when playing.
+: Opposite to the “Mute” function, one or more instruments or presets can be added when playing.
 It is thus possible to find a good balance between different instruments or presets playing together.

 Restore playback
 : Cancel the effects of “Mute” and “Always play”.